Rajan Menon

 Rajan Menon (born September 22, 1953) is a political scientist.
-Currently, Dr. Menon is the Emeritus Anne and Bernard Spitzer Chair in Political Science at the City College of New York.
+Currently, Menon is the emeritus Anne and Bernard Spitzer Chair in Political Science at the City College of New York.
 He is also an Adjunct Senior Research Scholar of International and Public Affairs at the School of International and Public Affairs, Columbia University and a Senior Research Scholar at the Arnold A. Saltzman Institute of War and Peace Studies.